 Loyalty programs have taken over retail.
-Discover 79 staggering statistics that show the importance of loyalty, explain the growth of loyalty programs, and reveal what makes and breaks customer loyalty.
-Plus, get insights into the broader loyalty program landscape and learn what loyalty program owners are planning for the future of their programs.
+Discover 79 staggering loyalty program stats that show the importance of loyalty, explain the growth of loyalty programs, and reveal what makes and breaks customer loyalty.
+Plus, get insights into loyalty program trends and learn what loyalty program owners are planning for the future of their programs.

 More than 90% of companies now have some form of loyalty program.
 Google any brand along with the words “loyalty program”, “rewards program”, or “membership”, and 9 times out of 10 you’ll get a hit.